gilles-didier/DateFBD/README.md

 --------------------------
 DESCRIPTION

-	'dext' computes the extinction time distibution associated to given sets of taxa from a set of possible trees, the fossil ages
+	'dext' computes the extinction time distibution associated to given sets of clades from a set of possible trees, the fossil ages

 --------------------------